theanswerengine/the-answer-engine/README.md

 # The Answer Engine

-Collection of algorithms for answering English-language questions of a given grammatical form.
+Collection of micro-algorithms for answering English-language questions of a given grammatical form.